Consultant Profiles

 Archaeologist

-Fiona Koehnen, MA in progress
+Fiona Koehnen, BA

 Archaeologist

 Fiona Koehnen graduated from the University of Washington in 2020 with a BA in Anthropology and an emphasis in Archaeology and Native American Studies.
 During her studies she took a year of Southern Lushootseed language classes and worked at the Burke Museum archaeology department.
 At the Burke she worked on cataloguing, sorting, and classifying objects.
 Fiona was a rotary exchange student in Germany for a year, is fluent in German, and enjoyed returning to Mallorca for her first field study where she worked on identifying ceramic sherds, surveying fields, and excavating historic sites.
 During her second field school, Fiona worked with the Confederated Tribes of Grande Ronde in Oregon, creating an educational camp for children, learning about their sites, and surveying and setting up excavation units using ground penetrating radar.
 Fiona joined ERCI in 2021 and does subsurface survey, monitoring, shell identification, site delineation, backcountry survey, and leads field crews.
-She is completing her master’s degree in Heritage Management at Simon Fraser University in Burnaby, B.C. where she will focus her studies on the ethnobotany of indigenous peoples of the pacific northwest.

 Rhododendron O’Boyle, BA